 - Envelope: to hold it all together is the outside envelope.
 There are many ways that you can design the colors, font, and even the inside lining to match your wedding’s theme.
 You want to make sure that a fully completed envelope is weighed at the post office to ensure that you have purchased enough postage.

 The rehearsal invitation includes the information regarding the ceremony rehearsal and the rehearsal dinner.
 This invite would only be mailed to those that need to attend the rehearsal to practice what will be needed of them the following day at the actual wedding.
 It is polite to welcome their spouse and children to join.
-The details of the invitation should include the venue, address, and starting time of both the ceremony rehearsal and the subsequent dinner.
+The details of the invitation should include the venue, address, and starting time of both the ceremony rehearsal and the subsequent dinner when planning your printable materials.
 You should begin pulling together the details and the design 2 months prior to the wedding so that the printed materials are ready to mail out 1 month prior to the big day.

 Wedding Day Materials